hpacheco/ses/labs/Lab3.md

 Cross-site Leaks (XS-Leaks) are a recent new class of web vulnerabilities derived from side-channel attacks that are are very challenging for secure web application development [^9].
 Moreover, web browsers are not immune to recent CPU side channel attacks such as Meltdown and Spectre, see for instance [here](https://developer.chrome.com/blog/meltdown-spectre/).
-An open knowledge base to discover, study and share XS-Leaks has been [promoted by Google](https://security.googleblog.com/2020/12/fostering-research-on-new-web-security.html).
+An open knowledge-base to discover, study and share XS-Leaks has been [promoted by Google](https://security.googleblog.com/2020/12/fostering-research-on-new-web-security.html).

 XS-Leaks can be seen as an evolved form of CSRF: beyond executing actions in place of users of other web sites, they allow malicious web sites to infer information about those users.
 The rationale is the same as for CSRF: a website from any origin can freely send HTTP requests to any other origin but, depending on the origin policy, may not be able to read the responses to such requests; however, some information about the response, such as error codes, its size or elapsed time, are still revealed to a malicious website.